background

 Overview of Hiking Options

-machu picchu circuit 4 with hike to huchuy picchu
+Machu picchu circuit 4 with hike to huchuy picchu with Exploor Peru

 If you want to add Huchuy Picchu Mountain to your Machu Picchu tour, then make sure to choose the entrance ticket “Circuit 3 + Huchuy Picchu”.